 Before committing to a lender, you should look into the loan amount and repayment terms associated with your approved loan.
 Different lenders have different caps on their personal loans, which can range from $1,500 to $100,000.
-At Helix by Lead Bank, our loan amounts go up to $3,000.
+Helix loan amounts go up to $4,000.

 How quickly do you need the funds?

 While some lenders can transfer your money to the bank within a day, others can take as long as five to ten business days.
 If you’re needing the cash to cover an emergency or urgent expense, you’ll want to seek out a lender that can guarantee a quick turnaround.
-For example, if your loan agreement is signed by 4pm CST with us, you’ll receive your funds via ACH deposit to your account by the following business day.
+For example, if your loan agreement is signed by 4 pm Central Time with Helix, you’ll receive your funds via ACH deposit to your account by the following business day.